brucellino/upgraded-adventure/_posts/2022-08-01-consul-digitalocean.md

 }
 {% endhighlight %}

-and then passed it into the userdata  template:
+and then passed it into the user data  template:

 {% highlight hcl %}
 resource "digitalocean_droplet" "server" {